Vvkmnn/books/README.md

 # Books

 These are a collection of books & resources I've enjoyed learning from and often come back to.

 All code included here is my own interpretation unless otherwise stated, and should in no way reflect on the authors & works used.
-I am thankful so many amazing authors have published their work using open source standards, and I have created this collection so they may provide as much value to the next student as it did to me.
+I am thankful to the amazing authors that published their work using open source standards, and I have created this collection so they may provide as much value to the next student as they did to me.

 <br />